arasmutluay/ParknGo/README.md

 # ParknGo

-Welcome to ParknGo, your go-to solution for park reservations!
-ParknGo is a web-based application designed to simplify the process of reserving parking spaces in various parks.
+Welcome to ParknGo, ParknGo is a web-based application designed to simplify the process of reserving parking spaces in various parks.

 ## Features